-Repair Category 2 Notes Timber framed window units are weathered and mastic sealant has deteriorated.
-There are a number of stiff mechanisms and loose handles.
-Timber window units will require a higher degree of ongoing maintenance and are likely to be less thermally efficient.
-A Glazing Contractor can provide further advice.
-The seals of double glazed units have failed, resulting in condensation between the panes of glass.
-These units can be repaired/replaced by a glazing contractor.
+Repair Category 1 Notes There is weathering to the roofline timbers.
 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.